 KILLDEER – (Charadrius vociferus)

-The English name ‘Killdeer’ is an onomatopoeia for the bird’s somewhat plaintive call (and no, it does not ‘kill deer’!)
+NAME: The English name ‘Killdeer’ is an onomatopoeia for the bird’s somewhat plaintive call (and no, it does not ‘kill deer’).
 The Latin genus name ‘charadrius’ is from ancient Greek and refers to a bird found in ravines or river valleys, and ‘vociferus’ means ‘to shout’.
 The latter name was given to the bird because of its clear sounding calls, often heard in flight or even after sunset or before sunrise.
-In addition, this bird was also called ‘Chattering’ or ‘Noisy’ plover in the past!
-Its main call is also easy to imitate.
+In addition, this bird was also called ‘Chattering’ or ‘Noisy’ plover in the past.

-Conservation: Killdeer populations declined markedly over the last few decades, in spite of the fact that this bird species adapted to the human environment by using agricultural fields, for example.
+CONSERVATION: Killdeer populations declined markedly over the last few decades, in spite of the fact that this bird species adapted to the human environment by using agricultural fields, for example.
 However, this advantage might be offset by the negative impact of pesticide use on those fields.
 Its population is not currently considered at risk.